 Parents are always striving to ensure their children have the best possible healthcare, and this is particularly true when it comes to orthodontic treatment.
 While it is certainly an investment, it is one that is well worth the cost.
-And, taking steps to safeguard the health of you or your children’s teeth now is a wise decision.
+Taking steps to safeguard the health of your or your children’s teeth now is a wise decision.
 Here, we’ll examine the cost and some common methods of paying for orthodontic treatment.

-At Ballard orthodontics they work with all insurance companies, including Canadian insurance companies wether they are signed up on their plan or not, so never hesitate to reach out to them with any and all insurance questions you have.
-Their insurance specialists have over 35 years of combined experience working with all types of insurance plans and can sort out for you what type of insurance you have and how much of the recommended orthodontic treatment is covered by that insurance.
-They can also send in pre-authorizations for treatment, submit claims and help you navigate the constantly changing landscape of insurance.
+At Ballard orthodontics we work with all insurance companies, including Canadian insurance companies.
+Our insurance specialists have over 35 years of combined experience working with all types of insurance plans and can help determine your dental and orthodontic benefits, and determine how much of the recommended orthodontic treatment is covered by that insurance.
+We can also send in pre-authorizations for treatment, submit claims and help you navigate the constantly changing landscape of insurance.

-Most payment plans range from 6-30 months depending on the length of treatment.
+Most payment plans range from 6-30 months depending on the length of treatment, and are always interest free.

 If your braces are considered medically necessary, costs above a certain level are tax deductible.
 Keep track of all your expenses, including check-ups – it all adds up.
 Further information is available from the IRS (Internal Revenue Service) regarding these deductions.
 At Ballard Orthodontics they keep very precise records and are more than happy to provide you with any information that would lessen your tax burden.